EthanC/CallofDuty.py/CONTRIBUTING.md

 # How to Contribute

-I'd be glad to accept your contributions to this project, there are a just a few guidelines that you need to follow.
+Contributions to this project are gladly accepted, there are a just a few guidelines that need to be followed.

 ## Reporting Issues